 The course is part of Lingua Inglese 1 and it is a 12-credit course.
-To obtain the 12 credits from the course, students must pass both Prof. Brownlese's exam and the lettorato.
-The lettorato consists of a) Sounds of English b) Writing c) Grammar Test.
+To obtain the 12 credits from the course, students must pass Prof. Samson's exam and all the lettorato.
+The lettorato consists of lessons and tests of: a) Sounds of English b) Reading c) Writing d) Grammar Test.